andreaoliveira9/Projeto-AS-1/report/README.md

 ## 2.3.
 Jaeger Traces and Monitoring

 ### 2.3.1.
-Trace
+Traces

 The Jaeger UI provides a detailed view of the traces generated for the order creation flow.
 The trace includes spans for each step of the flow, showing the duration and relationships between services.

 ![GeneralTrace](./images/general_trace.jpg)

 ### 2.3.2 Monitoring

 It also provides monitoring capabilities, allowing users to track the performance of services and identify bottlenecks or issues in the system.

 ![GeneralMonitoring](./images/jaeger_monitor.jpg)

-## 2.3.
+## 2.4.
 Grafana Dashboards

-### 2.3.1 General Dashboard
+### 2.4.1 General Dashboard

 ![GeneralDashboard](./images/general_dashboard.jpg)

-#### 2.3.1.1.
+#### 2.4.1.1.
 Spanmetrics (RED Metrics)

 - Monitoring of **key tracing metrics** (RED = Requests, Errors, Duration).
-- Contains charts for request rate, error rate, and average span duration.
+- Contains charts for request rate, error rate, and average span duration:

-#### 2.3.1.2.
-Span Metrics

   - **Requests Rate by Span Name:** Measures the request rate by span name.
   - **Error Rate by Span Name:** Measures the error rate by span name.
   - **Average Duration by Span Name:** Measures the average duration of spans in milliseconds.

-#### 2.3.1.3.
+#### 2.4.1.2.
 Log Records

 - **Log Records by Severity:** Displays the count of logs grouped by severity (e.g., error, warning, info).
 - **100 Most Recent Log Entries:** Shows the 100 latest log records from the system.

-#### 2.3.1.4.
+#### 2.4.1.3.
 Application Metrics

 - **CPU Usage of Python Services:** Monitors the CPU percentage used by Python services.
 - **Memory Usage of Python Services:** Tracks memory consumption (RSS) of Python services.

-#### 2.3.1.5.
+#### 2.4.1.4.
 Service Dependency

 - **Service Dependency Graph:** Displays a dependency graph between services based on **Jaeger** tracing data.

-#### 2.3.1.6.
+#### 2.4.1.5.
 Filters and Customization

 - **Dynamic variable `service`:** Allows selecting which service to monitor.
 - **Adjustable time range** (default: last 15 minutes).
+- - **Auto-refresh interval: 10 seconds** to keep data updated in real-time.

 This **dashboard** provides **comprehensive monitoring** of a distributed system's infrastructure, combining **span tracing (OpenTelemetry), application metrics (Prometheus), and structured logs (OpenSearch)**.
 It facilitates **bottleneck detection**, **failure analysis**, and **overall system observability**.

-### 2.3.2.
+### 2.4.2.
 Custom Metrics Dashboard

 ![CustomMetrics](./images/custom_metrics.jpg)

-#### 2.3.2.1.
+#### 2.4.2.1.
 Ordering API Metrics

 - **Order Creation Attempt Rate per Second:** Tracks the rate of order creation attempts.
 - **Create Order Success Rate:** Displays the percentage of successfully created orders.